nunofachada/amvidc/README.md

 The data set consists of 150 samples, 50 samples for each of three species of the Iris flower.
 Four features (variables) were measured per sample.
-The data itself loads into the `meas` variable, while the species to which each sample is associated is given in the `species` variable.
+The data itself loads into the `meas` variable, while the species to which each sample is associated with is given in the `species` variable.
 The samples are ordered by species, so the first 50 samples belong to one species, and so on.
 First, we test the [k-Means](http://en.wikipedia.org/wiki/K-means_clustering) algorithm,